First of all, install a nerd font, and apply it: nerd font

 After getting the unicode number, you can use it like this:

 FAQ: Why are my nerdfont symbols not displaying correctly?

 The display of nerdfont can be affected by many factors, including terminal emulator, font type, font size, zoom, etc.

-Personally, I use alacritty as terminal emulator, Fira Code iCursive Op as font type, font size is 12, 2x zoom on my surface book 2.
+Personally, I use alacritty as terminal emulator, the font is Fira Code iCursive Op, font size is 12, 2x zoom on my PC.

 You can adjust it yourself and choose a configuration that suits you.